Josh Rattican

-Joshua Paul Rattican (born 21 February 2004) is a British racing driver.
+Joshua Paul Rattican (born 21 February 2004) is a British racing driver competing in GT World Challenge Europe for Greystone GT as a McLaren junior.

 Having driven in the Ginetta Junior Championship in his formative years, finishing second in 2020, Rattican went on to claim the runner-up spot of the Ginetta GT4 Supercup the following year.
 He since moved into the GT4 European Series, winning a race at Barcelona in 2023 before experiencing a dominant 2024 season alongside Tom Lebbon.

 Rattican is a member of the BRDC's "Rising Stars" programme.